-The objective of the Audit Control standard is to implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronic protected health information.
+The objective of the Audit Control standard is to implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronically protected health information.

 The objective of the Evaluation standard is to perform a periodic technical and non-technical evaluation, based initially upon the standards implemented under this rule and subsequently, in response to environmental or operational changes affecting the security of electronic protected health information, which establishes the extent to which an entity’s security policies and procedures meet the requirements of this subpart.

-Let us help you in completing your HIPAA compliance with an HIPAA Security audit.
-Use our HIPAA Compliance Software (link anchor words to page) or ask for no obligation HIPAA audit consulting proposal.
+Let us help you in completing your HIPAA compliance with a HIPAA Security audit.
+Use our HIPAA Compliance Software (link anchor words to a page) or ask for a no-obligation HIPAA audit consulting proposal.

 If you have any questions, please feel free to contact us at Bob@HIPAAcertification.net or call on (515) 865-4591